BeshoyHanna-BH/FuturePath-AI/README.md

 - Strong as a portfolio, scholarship, or CV project
 - Built in a way that can be expanded into a smarter recommendation system later

-## Future Improvements

-- Add more career paths
-- Add file export for results
-- Add user history or saved profiles
-- Connect to a real dataset
-- Upgrade the scoring system with machine learning
-- Add web and mobile versions

-## CV-Ready Description

-Developed `FuturePath AI`, a single-file Python desktop application that recommends suitable career paths based on students' skills, interests, and academic background.
-Built an interactive `tkinter` interface and an explainable recommendation engine that returns top career matches with personalized reasons and learning roadmaps.

-## Author

-Built as an education-focused career guidance project in Python, designed to be simple to use, easy to present, and strong for portfolio and scholarship applications.